mviereck/dockerfile-x11docker-trinity/README.md

 # x11docker/trinity

-Trinity desktop environment based on debian jessie.
+Trinity desktop environment based on Debian.
 Trinity is the successor of KDE 3.
  - Run Trinity desktop in docker.
  - Use x11docker to run GUI applications and desktop environments in docker images.
  - Get [x11docker from github](https://github.com/mviereck/x11docker)